 There is some truth to the motto, “it’s not what you know, but who you know”.
 ITCGKC provides student memberships enabling them to attend our events at reduced rates.
 Students are encouraged to attend our events to take advantage of a great opportunity to mingle with international business professionals and build a network critical to the successful job or internship search.
 Join us for our Fourth Friday Breakfast Meetings; ITCGKC Board members will facilitate introductions to other attendees to help you find meaningful connections prior to our speaker’s presentation.

 If you are a student of an ITCGKC member University that aspires toward a career involving international trade and has a clear vision of what you wish to accomplish, we want to support you in fulfilling your goals and encourage you to apply for the ITCGKC Scholarship.
 Careers in international trade include, but are certainly not limited to, trade compliance, logistics, international marketing and international finance.
 Scholarships are awarded each year by our Board of Directors.
-Our new scholarship program with a revised application process, deadlines and award dates will be announced in early 2019.

 GLOBAL CAREER BRIDGE